Professional Profile

 Partner

-Prior to joining the Firm, Mr. McMahan’s practice included representation of oil and gas companies, banks, commercial real estate companies and other commercial clients in transactional matters, bankruptcy and litigation.
-Mr. McMahan’s of extensive experience includes all aspects of complex civil litigation and bankruptcy/creditors’ rights and a history of representing local and multinational companies in courts nationwide.
-In addition, Mr. McMahan represented adoptive families, helping them through the process of finalizing adoptions conducted through agencies, and in 2009 was appointed by the Speaker of the Oklahoma House of Representatives to the Oklahoma State Legislature’s Adoption Review Task Force in 2009, which proposed numerous revisions to Oklahoma’s adoption laws, all of which were subsequently enacted.
+In addition, Michael has represented adoptive families, helping them through the process of finalizing adoptions conducted through agencies.
+In 2009, he was appointed by the Speaker of the Oklahoma House of Representatives to the Oklahoma State Legislature’s Adoption Review Task Force, which proposed numerous revisions to Oklahoma’s adoption statutes, all of which were subsequently enacted into law.

 Education